To be announced .

-Most of Pete's life has been spent in West Virginia and North Carolina, other than a few years in Florida and Texas, he has lived in the Appalachian region.
+Most of Pete's life has been spent in West Virginia and North Carolina, other than a few years in Florida and Texas, he has lived in the Appalachian region, leading to Southern fiction and Old West novels.
 He loves to travel.
 One of his memorable trips, was to South Africa.

 Pete is an alumni of Concord University, Liberty University, and Tennessee Temple University, now Carolina University.
 He holds a Ph.D. from TTU.

-Having traveled most of the U.S., Pete uses geography to help with his stories, using landmarks, food, and classis cars, connecting readers to historic fiction and cultural experiences.
+Having traveled most of the U.S., Pete uses geography to help with his stories, using landmarks, food and classis cars, connecting readers to historic fiction and cultural experiences is relational.

-His next projects are two-fold.
-He plans several book signing events through 2021 as well as writing his fourth novel Cadillacs of Amarillo, a historic fiction, with a touch of romance.
-Something he's extremely proud of writing.
+He plans several book signing events through 2022 as well as writing his fourth novel, a Western novel, to keep the ideas following with a post-Civil War setting.
+Something he's extremely proud of writing....
+Old West style books.